MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-example.md

 osrfx2_DCHU_usersvc.exe
 ```

-Note that such a service could also be installed in a component or extension INF, depending on the scenario.
+Such a service could also be installed in a component or extension INF, depending on the scenario.

 ## Use a component to install legacy software from a driver package